 Some words that we may use in written and spoken conversations add little value or meaning to our messages.
-Developing the ability to spot potentially unnecessary words in a sentence, questioning their value and optionally removing the "hangers-on", can help turn an average, "amateur" publication into one that is "tight, snappy and focused."
+Developing the ability to spot potentially unnecessary words in a sentence, questioning their value and optionally removing the "hangers-on", can help turn an average "amateur" publication into one that is tight, snappy, focused.

-Yet depending on the kind of document we're creating, adding more and different words can sometimes add colour, texture, greater meaning and emphasis to what we want to say.
+Yet depending on the kind of document we're creating, adding more and different words can sometimes add color, texture, greater meaning, contrast, and emphasis to what we want to say.

-After a few such practise sessions, you'll start to recognize your own familiar patterns that have contributed to excess wording in the first place.
+After a few such practise sessions, you'll start to recognise your own familiar patterns that have contributed to excess wording in the first place.

 With more practice, when working on a publication or speech script, you can learn to save time and effort by not creating your own verbose heap that requires cutting later.